-Poster submission is closed for CppCon 2017.
+Poster submission is not yet open for CppCon 2018.

 Poster Submissions for CppCon 2017